Mushahime/20252R0136DATA30400/README.md

 (MLP, InnerProduct, self training, GNN, etc.).

 List of submission notebooks :
-├── 1_Linear.ipynb -> MLP baseline model (~MLP only 1 linear layer)
-├── 2_GNN_ST.ipynb -> Graph-based GNN baseline + Self training
+├── Main.ipynb -> Classifiers (GNN, linear, innerproduct) with BCE loss + hierarchical loss
+├── MainTax.ipynb -> Linear classifier using loss of the main paper (TaxoLoss)
-├── 3_Ensemble_SelfT.ipynb -> Self-training on innerproduct baseline + ensemble methods
+├── MainST.ipynb -> SelfTraining method using linear + taxo loss

 Each notebook follows the same pipeline (sometimes it does it twice or more in the same notebook):
 1. Load corpus embeddings
 2. Load label embeddings (with hierarchy or not)
 3. Load silver labels
-4. Train the model (classifier, training with loss, etc.)
+4. Train the model (classifier, training with loss, self training, etc.)
 5. Generate a submission file inside the `Submission/` folder

-To switch between configurations, you only need to change thesse parameters:
+To switch between configurations, you only need to change these parameters:
 ```
-X_ALL_PATH = EMB_DIR / "XXX.pt" # Document embeddings (use mpnet for more results)
+X_ALL_PATH = EMB_DIR / "XXX.pt" # Document embeddings (use mpnet for better results)
-LABEL_EMB_PATH = EMB_DIR / "XXX.pt" # Label embeddings (use mpnet for more results)
+LABEL_EMB_PATH = EMB_DIR / "XXX.pt" # Label embeddings (use mpnet for better results)

-json file (in with open() function )= "Silver/XXX.json" # for Silver labels (modify only the first notebook; the others are automatically generated based on the first one and the pipeline)
+json file in with open() function = "SilverGeneration/XXX.json" # for Silver labels (modify only the first time you encounter with open(...) (and for self training the 2 first times))
-json file (in with open() function )= "Silver/XXX.json" # for Gold labels (this appears immediately after the Silver labels variable) => e.g :

-with open("SilverGeneration/SilverCombo/pseudo_silver_all.json", "r", encoding="utf-8") as f:
+with open("SilverGeneration/.../.json", "r", encoding="utf-8") as f:
     raw = json.load(f)
-silver_labels = {int(pid): data["labels"] for pid, data in raw.items()}
-silver_scores = {int(pid): data["scores"] for pid, data in raw.items()}

-with open("SilverGeneration/SilverCombo/pseudo_silver_all.json", "r", encoding="utf-8") as f:
-    raw = json.load(f)
-gold_labels = {int(pid): data["labels"] for pid, data in raw.items()}
-gold_scores = {int(pid): data["scores"] for pid, data in raw.items()}
 ```
 Once these three paths are updated, you just run the entire notebook, and it will train the model + produce the submission file.

-Note Important : Gold labels is generated from ensemble techniques and full majority vote on different json/csv prediction.
-If you do not want to use it (code will be less performant) but you can just give the same name file for the reader of gold labels and silver labels and you will have no problem.
-You just have after to change test_size of the first train_test_split() of the notebook if you do this : `gold_train, gold_val = train_test_split(gold_ids, test_size=0.33, random_state=42)`.
-Put a test size in order to have a good ratio train/val => 0.2 recommended

-Note2: If you don’t want to lose time, all the .csv files are already provided, and I confirm that I did not cheat in the creation of these documents (format : submission_{model}.csv | if there is reg, it means "with regularization ->  weight decay, more dropout, etc" and notreg means "without", "st" means self training).

-Note3 : GNN notebook have 3 differents trainings and it can be quite long (10 mins) but you can do all the training separately and the first one give the best kaggle score.
-Linear and Ensemble are more in the 5 mins of duration.

 ## Reproducibility